apache/pekko-projection/docs/src/main/paradox/jdbc.md

 The @apidoc[JdbcProjection$] has support for storing the offset in a relational database using JDBC.

-The source of the envelopes can be @ref:[events from Akka Persistence](eventsourced.md) or any other `SourceProvider` with supported @ref:[offset types](#offset-types).
+The source of the envelopes can be @ref:[events from Apache Pekko Persistence](eventsourced.md) or any other `SourceProvider` with supported @ref:[offset types](#offset-types).

 A @apidoc[JdbcHandler] receives a @apidoc[JdbcSession] instance and an envelope.
 The `JdbcSession` provides the means to access an open JDBC connection that can be used to process the envelope.
 The target database operations can be run in the same transaction as the storage of the offset, which means that @ref:[exactly-once](#exactly-once)